tauri-apps/tauri-docs/docs/en/about/security.md

 ### Resilient PR and Approval Processes

-Our WG-TECH reviews code changes, tags PRs with scope and make ssure that everything stays up to date.
+Our WG-TECH reviews code changes, tags PRs with scope and make sure that everything stays up to date.
 And when its time to publish a new version, one of the maintainers tags a new release on master, which:

 - validates core
 - runs smoke tests